m64p/m64p.github.io/index.md

 Give it a try, you won't be disappointed.
 There is no installer, just unzip and play!

 If you run into any issues, I would love to hear about it [here](https://github.com/m64p/mupen64plus-GLideN64/issues).

+### Patreon ###

+The downloads on this site are hosted on Amazon S3.
+Due to the popularity of m64p, it is costing me about $10 USD a month to run this site.
+Please consider visiting https://www.patreon.com/m64p and helping out with the hosting costs.